rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [wiki_otzi]: https://en.wikipedia.org/wiki/%C3%96tzi "https://en.wikipedia.org/wiki/%C3%96tzi"

 [^million_mam]: _...the report of million year-old mammoth remains_: van der Valk, Tom, Patrícia Pečnerová, David Díez-del-Molino, Anders Bergström, Jonas Oppenheimer, Stefanie Hartmann, Georgios Xenikoudakis et al. "Million-year-old DNA sheds light on the genomic history of mammoths."
 Nature 591, no. 7849 (2021): 265-269.
 See <https://www.nature.com/articles/s41586-021-03224-9).>.
 Quote: (abstract; pp. 266 x 2) "Temporal genomic data hold great potential for studying evolutionary processes such as speciation.
 However, sampling across speciation events would, in many cases, require genomic time series that stretch well back into the Early Pleistocene subepoch.
 Although theoretical models suggest that DNA should survive on this timescale1, the oldest genomic data recovered so far are from a horse specimen dated to 780–560 thousand years ago.
 Here we report the recovery of genome-wide data from three mammoth specimens dating to the Early and Middle Pleistocene subepochs, two of which are more than one million years old."; "One of the specimens (which we refer to as ‘Krestovka’ on the basis of its find locality) is morphologically similar to the steppe mammoth (a species that was originally defined from the Middle Pleistocene of Europe (Supplementary Information section 1)), and was collected from Lower Olyorian deposits that have been dated to 1.2–1.1 Ma."; "We found that the DNA recovered from the Early and Middle Pleistocene specimens was considerably more fragmented and had higher levels of cytosine deamination than DNA from permafrost-preserved samples dating to the Late Pleistocene subepoch (Extended Data Figs. 3, 4, Supplementary Information section 4).
 To circumvent this, we used conservative filters and an iterative approach that was designed to minimize spurious mappings of short reads (Supplementary Information section 5).
 This approach allowed us to recover complete (over 37× coverage) mitogenomes from all three specimens, and 49 million, 884 million and 3,671 million base pairs of nuclear genomic data for the Krestovka, Adycha and Chukochya specimens, respectively (Supplementary Table 3)."

-Half life

-A single strand of human DNA, if taken out and stretched, would .

-Generally, RNA is not as stable as DNA and is involved directly in the synthesis of proteins from

-Now let us discuss _data_ from a broad

 ## Data and Storing It